serauff/pds2425_project_docs/docs/source/fine_tune_an.rst

 The Ranker
 ----------

-In order to get the best possible answers we leverage the py:func:`ft_an.rank_answers` function to select the best annotations of the dataset.
+In order to get the best possible answers we leverage the :py:func:`ft_an.rank_answers` function to select the best annotations of the dataset.
-The function scans a provided dataframe for score and answer columns by checking if they include the strings (eg. "score_" from the previous py:func:`ft_an.annotator` function.
+The function scans a provided dataframe for score and answer columns by checking if they include the strings (eg. "score_" from the previous :py:func:`ft_an.annotator` function.
 Following, it iterates through the score and answer columns and selects the best element from each row.
 This is then appended to a list of best answers.
 It also preserves the confidence score each model had.

 Example use: